Daviiduhh/picc-calculator/README.md

 # picc-calculator

-this is a calculator made in c, with the picc and proteus programs We use an LCD, if yo want to use it, you will have to add the LCD1.C file (.gitignore)
+this is a calculator made in c, with the picc and proteus programs We use an LCD, if yo want to use it, you will have to add the LCD1.C file

 If you want to use the proteus file you'll need the 8.6 version or later